-Design fees depend on the project size, complexity, timeline, and designer’s expertise.
-Usually, the design fee makes 10–25% of construction costs.
+Design fees depend on the size of the project, its complexity, your deadlines, and the designer’s expertise.
+Usually, the design fee comes to 10–25% of the construction costs.

 Even if you’re going to open a small cafe, you’ll require a cafe POS system to take orders and payments.

-If you choose a cloud-based solution, you’ll be able to work with a cost-effective and compact set of required POS equipment.
-The monthly subscription will also be affordable and as low as $45–65.
+If you choose a cloud-based solution, you’ll be able to work with a cost-effective and compact set of powerful POS equipment.
+Our monthly subscription plan is also affordable, starting from $45.
 Just make sure it has all the features you need:

-A tablet POS app that allows you to set the floor plan of your dining area for waiters to assign orders to tables.
+A tablet POS app that allows you to create your own floor plan for your dining area, so that waiters know when to assign orders to tables.

 An inventory management tool for you to know in real-time what products are in stock and get low stock alerts.

-A menu management tool that allows using product modifications to sell small, medium, and big cups; drinks with different toppings, syrups, and extras, etc.
+A menu management tool that allows you to set different sizes for your cups, drinks with different toppings, syrups, extras, etc.

-Statistic reports and dashboards for tracking your best-selling menu items, most productive employee, slow ho.
+Statistic reports and dashboards for tracking your best-selling menu items, most productive employee, and your busiest hours.

-Cloud POS systems, like Poster, help optimizing startup costs because they don’t require significant investment still ensure excellent working experience.
-Sign up to our 15-day free trial to find out why cafe owners and their employees love Poster POS.
+Cloud POS systems, like Poster, help to reduce startup costs because they don’t require significant investment yet ensure an excellent working experience.
+Sign up for our 15-day free trial to find out why cafe owners and their employees love Poster POS.

 If a consulting agency helps you with opening your own cafe, they can assist you in selecting and buying all the essential equipment and supplies for your kitchen.
 They may be authorized resellers of one or several vendors or just recommend a reliable supplier in your area.

-If you have to decide on equipment and supplies on your own, you can estimate your budget for equipment using the recommended cafe supplies set on WebstaurantStore.
-There you can find prices for everything from larger cafe equipment units to disposables.
+If you have to decide on equipment and supplies on your own, you can begin to understand how much it will cost you by using the recommended cafe supply set from WebstaurantStore.
+There you can find prices for everything from larger cafe equipment to disposables.

 If you have a menu by the time you start looking for equipment, it’ll ease your decision-making process.
 It’ll also let you answer the question of how much does it cost to open a cafe more precisely.
-For a start, you can get basic information online from some food service buying guides.
+You can start by getting basic information online from food service buying guides.

 Frappe and smoothie blenders